nandac/letterloom/docs/manual.typ

 The text of your letter should be added here.
 ```

+The `easy-letter` package has a number of parameters that can be used to customize the appearance of the letter.
 The following sections will describe the full range of mandatory and optional parameters available to the `easy-letter` package.

 === Required Parameters